MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 The language of the suggested content is determined as follows:
 - If you're replying to an email, the language of the suggested content is the same as the language of the email.
-- If you're composing a new email and using custom text to generate the suggested content, the language of the suggested content is the same as the language of the custom text.
+- If you're composing a new email and using custom prompt to generate the suggested content, the language of the suggested content is the same as the language of the custom prompt.

 In some cases, you may want to generate the suggested content in a different language.
 For example, you may want to generate the suggested content in the language of the customer.